thewaterwalker/aws_notes/README.md

     - used to analyse realtime data streams
   - Kinesis Video Streams

-## Other Services
-- CloudFront
+## CloudFront
 - provides a CDN for content acceleration and customisation using edge caches and edge servers
 - can serve html assets from S3
 - geo-restrictions or fencing can be implemented
 - AWS Global accelerator works with TCP and UDP traffic with static IP addresses

-- Web Application Firewall
+## Web Application Firewall
 - this is a component that can be configured to control access to HTTP or HTTPS requests
 - it can work with CloudFront or a public ELB
 - it can be deny by default or allow by default
 - it will reply with a HTTP 403 or other configurable default behaviour
 - Shield is a new subset that has some free tier options to protect against DDoS attacks

-- Simple Queue Service (SQS)
+## Simple Queue Service (SQS)
 - used to decouple applications via asynchrous messaging
 - they can include up to 256Kb of data
 - queue types include
   - standard that does not guarantee message order
-    - FIFO that does guarantee order but at a lower rate _ Simple Notification Service (SNS)
+  - FIFO that does guarantee order but at a lower rate

+## Simple Notification Service (SNS)
 - used the pub sub model to send messages to clients
 - publishers push messages to topics which are then broadcast
 - subscribers receive messages when they subscribe to topics
 - SNS stores across multiple AZs
 - message delivery can be through HTTP/S, email, SMS, Lambda and SNS
 - messages are limited to 256Kb or 140 bytes over SMS up to a maximum of 1600 bytes

-- Simple Workflow (SWF)
+## Simple Workflow (SWF)
 - defines the sequence of events required to achieve an outcome
 - used in decoupled applications
 - operates in a logical domain to constrain its activities
 - soon to be replaced by Step Functions

-- Step Functions
+## Step Functions
 - this is recommended over SWF
 - they use state machines
 - they can include nested Step Functions

-- OpsWorks
+## OpsWorks
 - define configuration management
 - Configure
   - instance deployment
   - service deployment
   - application deployment
 - Operate
   - application updates
   - infrastructure updates
 - OpsWorks includes the following
   - OpsWork stacks
     - initial version that consists of a series of layers that can be combined into a stack
   - OpsWork Chef Automate
     - cookbooks with recipes
   - OpsWork Puppet
     - deployment of a master server with modules

-- Cognito
+## Cognito
 - single sign-on and SSO
 - Google, FB, Amazon and AD/SAML auth services
 - profile management

-- Elastic Map Reduce (EMR)
+## Elastic Map Reduce (EMR)
 - Map reduce for job processing
 - Master node will distribute to Core or Task Nodes
   - Core nodes include processing and storage capabilities
   - Task nodes include processing capabilities only

-- CloudFormation
+## CloudFormation
 - CloudFormation can deploy entire solutions automatically
 - CloudFormer is a drag and drop deployment creation tool
 - New properties get added over time

-- CloudWatch
+## CloudWatch
 - monitors cloud and on-premises solutions
 - based on the monitoring of logs
 - you can create a dashboard for your needs
 - can generate an event and trigger alarms if needed

-- TrustedAdvisor
+## TrustedAdvisor
 - dashboard for alerting issues with resources and accounts in areas of
   - cost optimisation
   - performance
   - security
   - fault tolerance
   - service limits

 ## AWS Organisations
-- Allows an organisation to manage multiple accounts
+- allows an organisation to manage multiple accounts
 - can add policies at the OU level rather than within the role level

+## AWS Relational Databse Services (RDS)
+- managed databases instances
+- scaling is done through
+  - read replicas
+  - manual scaling through scripts